pre63/pbn/content/terrafirmanews.com/articles/gideon-glicks-hollywood-ascent-a-star-to-watch.md

 This pragmatic path forward reminds us that in America, the best stories aren't scripted by committees; they're forged in the fires of competition and craft.
 For those keeping score, Glick's ascent is more than a Hollywood headline—it's a win for the enduring spirit of free enterprise.

 ![Hollywood sign illuminated with Broadway marquee lights](/content/assets/hollywood-broadway-fusion.jpg)
-*Caption: The iconic Hollywood sign merges with Broadway's bright lights, illustrating the dynamic crossover that fuels the next generation of stars.*
+*The iconic Hollywood sign merges with Broadway's bright lights, illustrating the dynamic crossover that fuels the next generation of stars.*